 Many environmental aquatic classifications have been implemented nationally and internationally and serve as a surrogate measure of aquatic biodiversity potential (Van Sickle and Hughes 2000, Oswood et al 2000, Waite et al. 2000, Sandin and Johnson 2000, Rabeni and Doisy 2000, Marchange et al 2000, Feminella 2000, Gerritsen et al 2000, Hawkins and Vinson 2000, Johnson 2000, Pan et al 2000, Bryer 2001, Smith et al 2002).
-Descriptions of major environmental classification frameworks that could be applicable to the Appalachian LCC Region are provided below and include the conceptual frameworks of Frissel, Rosgen, Maxwell, Higgins and implementations of the Higgins approach in the National Fish Habitat, Northeast Aquatic Habitat Classification, SARP Classification Framework, New York Freshwater Blueprint, Virginia Aquatic Habitat Classification, and Mott Freshwater Assessment.
+Components of environmental classifications such as regionalization and use of stream size and temperature classes have also been used widely in bioassessment (Karr 1986, Hughes et al. 1994, Hawkins et al. 2000,, Frimpong and Angermeier 2010).
+Descriptions of major environmental classification frameworks that could be applicable to the Appalachian LCC Region are provided below and include the conceptual frameworks of Frissel, Rosgen, Maxwell, and Higgins, as well as examples of several applications of the Higgins approach.